ECCC-MSC/open-data/faq/readme.md

 We have two XML products that contain the observations of the Environment and Climate Change Canada station network.

 One is on a station basis, one file per station.
-All the stations are distributed in this product.
+All Canadian stations are included in this product.
 The documentation can be found here:

 http://dd.meteo.gc.ca/observations/doc/README_SWOB.txt